 The corresponding diabetes cut-off for HbA1c is a value of 6.5% or greater.

 For more information, see Diabetes Biomarkers.

 A medical condition (illness, injury or disability) which has lasted at least six months, or which the respondent expects to last for six months or more.

 Margin of Error

 Margin of Error describes the distance from the population value that the sample estimate is likely to be within, and is specified at a given level of confidence.
 Confidence levels typically used are 90%, 95% and 99%.
 For example, at the 95% confidence level the MoE indicates that there are about 19 chances in 20 that the estimate will differ by less than the specified MoE from the population value (the figure obtained if all dwellings had been enumerated).
-For further information see Technical Note.
+For further information see Technical Note and Data quality.

 Metabolic Equivalent of Task (MET) or intensity values are a measure of the energy expenditure required to carry out physical activity, expressed as a multiple of the resting metabolic rate (RMR).
 MET is defined as the ratio of metabolic rate (and therefore the rate of energy consumption) during a specific physical activity to a reference rate of metabolic rate at rest.
 MET or intensity values operate as a factor when determining level of exercise.
 For further information see the adult and child (5-17 years) Physical activity pages.